 If, for whatever reason, you are unable to do this, we encourage you to invest in a wedge pillow.
 The raised elevation to the upper body will not only open airways, but prevent airway obstruction.
 For greater customization at a higher price, you can also pair a mattress for back sleeping with an adjustable base.

 While better than back sleeping, stomach sleeping is still not an ideal sleeping position.
 Breathing may improve with reduced snoring, but the additional pressure placed on the lower back goes against its natural curve.
 Back pain and an increased risk of sciatica can occur as a result of stomach sleeping.

 Is it better to sleep on a hard or soft mattress?

 The right firmness for you depends on your sleeping style.
 A softer mattress suits side sleepers and petite people.
-A firmer mattress is better for back and stomach sleepers, along with heavier individuals.
+A firm mattress is better for back and stomach sleepers, along with heavier individuals.